How to Write for Your Audience and Appease Search Engines

 Does optimizing your blog for search end with writing?
 No, that would be too easy.
 When it comes to SEO, design is a big deal for a couple reasons.
 First, we know from experience that incorporating multimedia within content increases the time on page, which is a positive signal for ranking.

 Second, images and infographics make it easier to digest and skim information.
 Be sure to size images appropriately so they don’t slow down your page load time, and add keyword rich image file names, image titles and alt text to each image.
-Use quality, original images whenever possible instead of stock photos.
+When it comes to stock photos and SEO, although these images are convenient and inexpensive, using quality, original images whenever possible can benefit your website's performance.

 SEO Copywriting Step 6: Technical SEO Best Practices